- Fr. Turbo Qualls

 Classes meet during the school year at the end of Divine Liturgy on Sunday.
 Children three years old through high school seniors are welcome.
-Coordinator: Mat.
-Jodi M.
+Coordinators: Alberta A. & Megan B.

 The communications team coordinates the parish email list, directory, calendars, website, and social media presence.
-Coordinator: Robyn H.
+Coordinator: Esther P.

-Greeters welcome people into the church on Sunday mornings and assist with elevator rides, service books, and other information as needed.
-Greeters are present both at the Troost entrance and in the narthex.
+Greeters welcome people into the church on Sunday mornings and assist with service books and other information as needed.
 Coordinator: Ian F.

 - Archangel Gabriel Memorial Society

 Motivated by the belief that each person is a living icon of God and affirming that “precious in the sight of the Lord is the death of His Saints” (Gen. 1:26, Ps.
 116), the mission of the Archangel Gabriel Society is to lovingly care for those the Lord brings to St. Mary of Egypt Orthodox Church, before and during the final moments of their earthly life by preparing for death, burial, and memorials according to Orthodox Christian tradition and to comfort the grieving.
 Coordinator needed.

 A men’s discipleship house, the St. Moses House exists to deepen relationships within the community.
 Coordinators: Dn.
 Jonathan and Christina R.

 The women’s group meets on the fourth Sunday of the month after Divine Liturgy for discussion, reflection, and community building.
 Coordinator needed.

 In November 1987, a group of interdenominational and multiracial Christians formed a ministry called “Reconciliation Ministries” in the inner-city of Kansas City, Missouri.
 What began as an outreach to help the physical needs of the neighborhood gradually emerged into an Eastern Orthodox Christian community, known as St. Mary of Egypt Orthodox Church.